Is age “just a number?” If you’re wondering whether an age gap could impact your relationship, this is for you.

 Set boundaries

-“When people question or judge a relationship they are not a part of, they are overstepping the couple’s boundaries,” says Guarino.
-She emphasizes that setting boundaries with judgmental loved ones is a good way to remind them that even if they don’t understand your relationship, they need to respect it.
+“When people question or judge a relationship they are not a part of, they are overstepping the couple’s boundaries,” said Guarino.
+She emphasized that setting boundaries with judgmental loved ones is a good way to remind them that even if they don’t understand your relationship, they need to respect it.

 Communicate

-Guarino says that with any challenge a couple may face, the ability to have open and honest conversations about the challenge is key.
-She highlights that it’s a good idea to make time for each partner to share how they feel.
+Guarino said that the key to any challenge a couple may face is the ability to have open and honest conversations about it.
+She highlighted that it’s a good idea to make time for each partner to share how they feel.

 Consider your responses to others